Olympic Aviation: Historical fleet

-On December 2003, the flight academy as well as most of the Olympic Airways Group companies, became part of a new company called Olympic Airways - Services S.A..
+In December 2003, the flight academy as well as most of the Olympic Airways Group companies, became part of a new company called Olympic Airways - Services S.A..
 Olympic Aviation continues to operate, mainly to provide helicopter charter services, under the Olympic Airways - Services management.
 Its turboprop and jet aircraft fleet, as well as that of Olympic Airways and Macedonian Airlines was integrated into a new company, Olympic Airlines.